PereViader/ManualDi/README.md

 Using default is not required, but it helps speed up development because the developer are only required to implement standardized DI boilerplate once and then then the actual DI resolution code will be updated automatically.
 For this reason, it is recommended to always add it even if the type does not currently have any of the methods.

-Note: The default method will only be built for classes that live in the developers code and not for C# System classes or 3rd party code.
+Note: As stated on the installation section, the default method will only be generated for classes that live in assamblies that reference both ManualDi and the source generator.
+In other words, 3rd party libraries and System classes will not have any generated code on them.

 ## Scope